-Across genres and decades, many artists have incorporated that deep, booming bass into their music.
-Bass isn't unique to rock or hip-hop, however; Johnny Cash's iconic "Walk the Line" and Adele's sexy vocals in "Rumor Has It" both feature that pounding thrill we all know and love.
-With a pair of solid bass headphones, you can enjoy that heart rattling bass-sensation from all of the songs on our list of the Top 10 bass tracks.
+With a pair of solid floor-standing speakers, you can enjoy that heart rattling bass-sensation from all of the songs on our list of the Top 10 bass tracks.
 This list incorporates a thoroughly modern blend of quirky rock ballads, hip-hop jams and punchy dance hits all engineered for pulsing, thrashing bass.
 So turn up the volume and propel yourself into that signature chest pounding listening experience.

 "Above and Beyond" takes bass to a new level of profound subterranean sound.
 The electronic lows created by DJ Bassnectar in this staggering track are excessively deep.
-Feel the pure bass radiating through your headphones, emulating the atmosphere of a '90s rave.
-The unfathomable depths this mix reaches are extraordinary and mind-blowing with a pair of bass headphones.
-Don t miss the relief of the unexpected string and piano melody either.
+Don’t miss the relief of the unexpected string and piano melody either.
 Complexity at its finest, "Above and Beyond" is a legitimate explosion of bass and sound.

 Full of chaos and pandemonium, "M.A.D." by London group Hadouken! brings excessive electronic hype.
 The crackling bass threatens to "crack your cranium," and the steady hammering of drum and bass support the harsh, electronic lyrics and mayhem.
 Every single second is madness, and enigmatic rises and drops keep you on your toes.
-Only the best headphones for bass can replicate the agitation and tension of this pumping track.
+Only the best floor-standing speakers can replicate the agitation and tension of this pumping track.

 The first track on Linkin Park's debut album "Hybrid Theory," "Papercut," is an immensely satisfying rock metal hit.
 Paranoid and extreme from the get-go, "Papercut" excels in the head-banging sound straight from a rock concert.
 As is usual with Linkin Park, this heavy track features a unique sound heretofore unheard of with its edgy bass that is anything but mild.
 Spine-chilling lyrics and metallic bass riffs are incredibly eerie in the best way, for an easy escape from monotony.

 Written and recorded by front man Aaron Bruno, "Sail" is Awolnation's most successful and popular hit.
-Simple lyrics leave the bass unobstructed and free to rattle your headphones.
+Simple lyrics leave the bass unobstructed and free.
 From the start, the driving bass adds force and momentum to the crashing symbols and haunting vocals.
-Your best bass headphones will pulse to the mix of alternative and electronic genres that enhance the otherworldly feel of "Sail."

 Empowering from start to finish, the international hit "Titanium" enchants the masses.
 From French DJ David Guetta, this track features some intense dance-club style beats.
 Australian artist Sia's vocals add mystery and intrigue to an almost vintage quality melody.
 The throbbing pulse of bass is unremitting and emotionally poignant.
 Heightened fervor and temperamental drops emphasized by the presence of well-placed explosive bass only deepen the booming excitement of this electric pop song.